For: April • May • June • July

 Materia Medica

-Make wild cherry tea, tincture or syrup this month.
+We spent a lot of time with wild cherry medicine this past month.
+Pick a different herb, and investigate it with the same curiosity: try the tea, tincture or another preparation.
+Experience it slowly.
 What tastes and energetics do you notice?
 How does it make your body feel?
 Where do you feel it in your body?
 What do you like about it and what do you dislike?
-Try drinking it 4-8 times.
+How does it shift your thoughts and emotions?
+Try it a few times and see how it shifts in different moments.

 Plants and Botany

-Go look at trees, choose two trees and spend 15 minutes with each tree.
+Go look at trees.
+Are there any your recognize from our tree walks?
+Choose two trees in particular and spend 15 minutes with each tree.
 Observe.
-Write down all the observations you make of the tree so that someone else could go find that tree.
+Write down all the observations you make of the tree so that someone else could go find that tree based on your description.

 Bonus resources: